techgrounds/techgrounds-anj-dtmr/000_cloud_project/v1.1/Documentation/05_decision_doc.md

 The v1.0 was working, but not according to the best practices.
 Today, I spent half day building a main.bicep where my modules are for the management side.
 It was a day full of learning about how my bicep templates can be connected to the modules using output and param.
 Because of limited time and low level of energy, I focused on deploying the database server, the sql database, as it seems less complicated than the new requirements for the web server.

 I've chosen a SQL Database because it is dynamic and general-purpose.

+July 5, 2023
+It's a self-study day but I chose to be at Zoom with the AWS team.
+It's AWSome how the same the concepts are.

+I focused on the database, found that I can use private endpoints to connect the vnets of the management server and web server.
+Half-way thru I need to work on converting the web network into modules at my main.bicep.

+It was successfully deployed but I could not ping the server name from the management server.

+I focused on DB yesterday and today, so that I can work on my modules next to it.